 Admission to the University does not grant admission to the nursing program.
 All students must apply and be accepted to the major before they can begin the sequence of professional nursing courses.
-Applications to the nursing program are accepted from August 15 to September 15 only.
+Applications to the nursing program are accepted once a year from August 15 to September 15 only.
 Students wishing to apply for admission to the nursing major should:

 - Enroll in NRSG 2000 for the fall semester.